-Since I write a homesteading/gardening blog you could get the impression that I am a hard working gardener, always on top of things.
+Since I write a homesteading/gardening blog you could get the impression that I am a hard-working gardener, always on top of things.
 Well, that is not true, and I feel that I have to apologize if I have given you this false impression.
 The truth is that I am a weak, sometimes sick, and a bit lazy gardener.
-That being said, I do enjoy gardening and we grow a lot of food year after year.
-And every year I learn a bit more on how to be a successful lazy gardener.
-Here are some of the things that we have learned so far.
+Having said that, I do enjoy gardening and we grow a lot of food year after year.
+And every year I learn a bit more on how to successfully garden the easy way.

 Here are 7 practical things to make gardening for the weak, sick, and lazy gardeners more enjoyable and successful.
 Proven gardening methods anyone can do.